-The Network to Advance Women Scientists and Engineers, which is composed of tenure track faculty in science and engineering across the entire campus, meets several times each year to socialize, to talk about issues the members have in common, and to develop plans for the future.
-A number of ADVANCE activities-many of the leadership development activities, the mentoring initiatives, the annual report to the campus about our progress-have emerged from the Network discussions.
+The Network to Advance Women Scientists and Engineers, which is composed of tenure track faculty in science and engineering across the entire campus, meets several times each year to interact, to talk about issues the members have in common, and to develop plans for the future.
+Since its creation in 2002, a number of ADVANCE activities - many of the leadership development activities, the mentoring initiatives, the annual report to the campus about our progress - have emerged from the Network discussions.
 The Network provides women faculty in science and engineering with opportunities to define collective goals and to get to know one another.

 WINTER LUNCH-January 24, 2017